Cinnamon Pass is a 4x4 road in the heart of San Juan NF

 Cinnamon Pass is a high mountain pass at an elevation of 3.853m (12,640ft) above the sea level, located in San Juan County, in the U.S. state of Colorado.

 Can you drive to Cinnamon Pass in Colorado?

+The road to the summit is called Cinnamon Pass Road.
+It’s a moderately easy 4WD road with a length of 19.5 miles (31 km).
+It's one of the highest roads of Colorado.
 The Cinnamon Pass Road, one of Colorado's most scenic offroad drives, is part of the historic Alpine Loop.
 The other half of the loop is Engineer Pass Road.
 This long climb on narrowing shelf road is primarily used for off road driving and it’s accessible from May until October.

 Located within San Juan National Forest, to drive this trail, start from Lake City, and travel south on highway 149, following the signs to County Road 30, Cinnamon Pass and Lake San Cristobal.
 This trail starts past the lake on the other side.
 It’s required a high-clearance 4-wheel-drive vehicle.
 It’s usually open from late May through October, depending on snow depths and damage from spring run-off.

 Is Cinnamon Pass Colorado challenging?

 In summers, this popular trail can be very busy.
 The road bad conditions, with extremely large pot holes could potentially pop a tire, crack a rim, or screw up your cars allignment.
 Driving 4WD is recommended due to uneven surface.
 During and after a storm the road may be impassable, even with a four-wheel-drive vehicle and can easily get muddy if it rains making it challenging to get through.
 The summit hosts a parking lot.